Skip to content

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.
 Mountain-wave activity near the Rocky Mountains peaks in the cold season when upper-level winds blow hardest across the range.

-Get a real-time turbulence forecast for any scheduled flight out of Edmonton International Airport, with live wind, jet-stream analysis and pilot reports.
+Get a live turbulence forecast for any flight out of Edmonton International Airport — departure airport already filled in.
+Free, no signup.

 Yes — the Rocky Mountains lie close enough to generate mountain-wave turbulence on days with strong upper-level winds.
 These waves can propagate hundreds of kilometres downwind, so they sometimes affect cruise even after you've left the immediate area.